HR & PR Coordinator

-Annette Thomann received her BFA in Dance Performance, graduating magna cum laude, from Northern Illinois University.
-Upon graduation, she performed with several independent choreographers and shortly became one of the founding members and Co-Artistic Director of Fox River Dance Company.
-Eventually, Annette branched out on her own and began producing and directing her own annual dance performance, Freespace, a program in which pre-professional and professional students and choreographers collaborate and raise money for charity.
-Annette has been teaching and choreographing in the Chicagoland area and Wisconsin for 20 years and formerly served as Ballet Mistress for RASA Dance Chicago and Executive Director and Director of Ballet for State Street Dance Studio.
-She has worked extensively for NoMi Dance Company, a professional contemporary dance company in Chicago, serving for many years as their Ballet Mistress and artistic advisor.
-Her choreography has been performed at the critically acclaimed Dance Chicago Festival, Esencia Dance Festival, and Chicago Freelance Dance.
-Thanks to a strong music background, Annette has had the pleasure of choreographing several musical theater productions for community and youth theater groups throughout Illinois.
+Annette Thomann received her BFA in dance performance, graduating magna cum laude, from Northern Illinois University.
+After graduation, she performed with several independent choreographers and became one of the founding members and Co-Artistic Director of Fox River Dance Company.
+In 2001, Annette began producing and directing her own annual dance performance, Freespace, a program in which pre-professional and professional students and choreographers collaborate and raise money for charity.
+Annette has been teaching and choreographing in the Chicagoland area and Wisconsin for over 20 years and formerly served as Ballet Mistress for RASA Dance Chicago, Executive Director and Director of Ballet for State Street Dance Studio, and Ballet Mistress and Company Administrator for NoMi Dance Chicago.
+In addition to teaching at Kenosha Academy of Performing Arts, she is the Ballet Mistress for Petite Pas Ballet School in Delafield, Wisconsin.
+Her choreography has been performed at the critically-acclaimed Dance Chicago Festival, Esencia Dance Festival

 Brooke Bloedorn is a recent graduate from the University of Wisconsin- Milwaukee.
 She graduated from the Peck School of the Art’s in 2015 with a Bachelor of Arts in Dance and a Minor in Somatics.
 Brooke grew up dancing various styles in the Kenosha area starting at the age of 4 years old.
 Brooke was a member of the Tremper Trojanette Dance Team and was a captain of the team for two years.
 During college, Brooke instructed movement in dance studios, fitness facilities, nursing homes, and children centers.
 Brooke is a licensed ZIN member and certified Zumba® ,Zumba Kids®, and Zumba Kids Junior® instructor.
 Brooke is focused on promoting health, wellness, and creativity for people of all ages, abilities, and backgrounds through the art of dance and movement in community settings.
 She is driven to inspire others to lead healthy lifestyles and embrace the positive aspects of movement.